nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 For large features that impact multiple parts of the code it is best to open a new issue on issue tracker so that the design of the code can be discussed first.

-Test driven development is encouraged but not required.
-All incoming code should have accompanying tests.
+[Test driven development][tdd] is encouraged but not required.
+All incoming code should have 100% accompanying tests if possible - Coveralls will fail any incoming pull request which causes coverage to fall.

 ### Coding Style